polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 and substitute the _"data"_ parts with the value found from your configuration setting, to invoke your specialised implementation.
-For instance, if you're using MySQL as your default database type, and you invoke for instance **[data.connect]**, this will transform into an invocation to **[mysql.connect]**, allowing you to use generic database slot invocations, ignoring your database type, and to some extent its SQL dialect.
+For instance, if you're using MySQL as your default database type, and you invoke for instance **[data.connect]**, this will transform into an invocation to **[mysql.connect]**, allowing you to use generic database slot invocations, ignoring your database type, creating the correct SQL dialect for you automagically.

 ### [data.connect]